yogavarma11/EX09-Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 ## DATE:

 ## AIM:
-To write a program to implement the Decision Tree Regressor Model for Predicting the Salary of the Employee.
+To write a program to implement the K Means Clustering for Customer Segmentation.

 ## Equipments Required:
 1. Hardware – PCs